 It is a matter of curious speculation with many, in what stile [= style] a quondam P—me S——, who, it is confidently said, is again come round to Government, will deliver his first speech from the Treasury-Bench.
 It is imagined Administration will consent for a few weeks, that he shall speak betwixt and between; and to divide on immaterial questions against them.—But if the conduct be left to the gentleman’s own choice, it is thought he would wish to wear a mask for the first month.

-Another early instance of the phrase is in The Morning Chronicle (London) of 30th July 1810 (Cheltenham, in Gloucestershire (western England), became a fashionable spa town in the 19th century):
+Another early instance of the phrase is from The Morning Chronicle (London) of 30th July 1810 (Cheltenham, in Gloucestershire (western England), became a fashionable spa town in the 19th century):

 Cheltenham, July 26.